spcourse/integrals/en/riemann/integrals/index.md

     * The function should plot the rectangles used in approximating the integral.

-* Your program should call the Riemann function to approximate the integral for several quadratic equations
+* Your program should call both Riemann functions to approximate the integral for several quadratic equations

 ## Testing